Garden Collection

 Jeff’s Garden

 Jeff’s Garden was built by Jeff Morehead next to his home, adjacent to the Park.
 Jeff hardscaped the area with lichen covered volcanic rock brought in from his family’s ranch in western Colorado.
 Many of the plants in Jeff’s Garden were given to him by the Denver Botanic Gardens, friends, and visitors to the Park.
-Jeff’s Garden has grown over the years with two new crevice gardens, tufa rock, and vegetable beds.
-The garden is a visitor favorite with its lush plantings of native and specialty plants from around the world.
+Jeff’s Garden, a visitor favorite, has grown over the years with two new crevice gardens, tufa rock, and vegetable beds.
 Some highlights include a Taraxacum kok-saghyz, Russian pink dandelion, Eremurus, Foxtail Lilies, and Paeonia mlokosewitschil, Molly the Witch Peony.

 Sascha’s Rock Garden

 Sascha’s Rock Garden was the first garden established in the Park.
-It was designed and built by Bob Enever and Kerry Kaster who brought the rocks and placed them overlooking the Yampa River and the Core Trail.
-This garden features plants from Siberia to Patagonia, Mongolia to Japan and all the way to the Himalayas.
-The garden features two benches.
+It was designed and built by Bob Enever and Kerry Kaster.
+This garden features plants from Siberia to Patagonia, Mongolia to Japan and all the way to the Himalayas, and two benches.
 The upper bench offers views of the Yampa River River.
 Nearby is a Plant Select Daphne x burkwoodii ‘Carol Mackie’ shrub which blooms in the spring and again in the fall with very fragrant, pale pink flowers.
 The lower bench overlooks Peter’s Pond, the Rose Garden and the Green.
 Because of their location, these benches have been the site of many marriage proposals.

 Crevice Garden

 Crevice gardening formally began in the Czech Republic before the fall of the Iron Curtain.
 This garden was created in 2014 using field rock from Wyoming.
 It simulates an exposed rock formation where plants have nestled into the spaces between the rock layers.
 Rocks provide a welcoming habitat for plants since they reduce water loss and provide nighttime warmth.
-Most of these are alpine plants, given to us by Denver Botanic Garden, which provide support for the public gardens around the state.
-Alpine plants grow at high elevations, above the tree line, and bloom as soon as the temperature warms up, giving us an attractive display in the spring.
+Most of these are alpine plants, provided by Denver Botanic Garden, which provide support for the public gardens around the state.
+Alpine plants grow at high elevations, above the tree line, and bloom as soon as the temperature warm.

 Maddy’s Garden of Light